Determinantal representations of singular hypersurfaces in P^n: Preliminaries and notations

-To work with singular points we consider the stalks of the kernel sheaves, i.e. modules over $\cO_{(X,0)}$.
+To work with singular points we consider the stalks of the kernel sheaves, i.e. kernel modules over the local ring $\cO_{(X,0)}$.
 For them one has the corresponding exact sequence of modules.
-In this work many properties of kernels hold both in local and in global situation, usually we formulate and prove them together.
+Many properties of kernels hold both in local and in global situation, usually we formulate and prove them together.

+Both in local and global cases the kernel module/sheaf is spanned by the columns of the adjoint matrix $\cMv$, see theorem \ref{Thm.Kernel.Sheaves.Properties}.